tombi-toml/tombi/crates/tombi-document-tree/README.md

 In the process of converting to tombi_document_tree::DocumentTree, syntax errors such as duplicate keys and different types of data assigned to the same key are detected.

+The information of the original AST is lost when converted to a DocumentTree, and only the necessary information for data is left.